|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On May 4, 1942 supported the USS Yorktown CV-5 carrier aircraft attacking Tulagi then participated in the Battle of the Coral Sea.
 On May 7, 1942 Chicago was lightly damaged in an enemy air attack, suffering suffered several casualties from strafing.

 On May 31, 1942 Chicago was anchored in Sydney Harbor.
 On June 1, 1942 during the early morning hours, targeted by HA-24 Type A Midget Submarine (M24), that fired two torpedoes.
 Both missed and passed under Hr.
-Ms. K IX then detonated against the breakwater with the explosion damaged the submarine and lifed HMAS Kuttabul out of the water and sinking it and killing 21 sailors aboard.
-Afterwards, Chicago opened fired on the midget submarine.
+Ms. K IX then detonated against the breakwater with the explosion damaging the submarine and the blast lifted out of the water and sank HMAS Kuttabul killing 21 sailors aboard.
+Afterwards, Chicago opened fired on the midget submarine without result.

 Battle of Savo Island

 Withdrawn from the area the next day, Chicago proceeded to Nouméa where temporary repairs were performed before proceeding to Sydney Harbor for further repairs, arriving at San Francisco on October 13, 1942.
 Two days later, arrived at Mare Island Navy Yard where permanent repairs and an overhaul were completed by early January 1943.

 G4M1 Betty piloted by Bunzaburo Imamura's was shot down astern of USS Chicago.
 The impact and flames on the surface provided illumination for other bombers to make torpedo attacks.
 Soon afterwards, Chicago was hit by two aerial torpedoes in the starboard hull.
 The damage caused severe flooding and loss of power, forcing the cruiser to be taken under tow.

 The next evening on January 30, 1943, eleven G4M1 Betty bombers from 751 Kokutai made another attack, but were intercepted by F4F Wildcats from VF-10.
 During this attack, Chicago was hit by four more torpedoes at 16:24, one further damaging the starboard side.
 Seventeen minutes later, the cruiser sank stern-first.
 Chicago received three battle stars.